janovekj/use-stable-reference/README.md

 `useStableReference` allows you to use a stable reference which you can safely pass into your `useEffect`/`useMemo`/`useCallback` dependency arrays - without worrying about endless rerenders because of new object references being created.

-This is because `useStableReference` will only update its result if the _value_ of the input changes, rather than the reference.

 # Usage

 `npm install use-stable-reference`